voostindie/vincents-productivity-suite-for-alfred/README.md

 - Set focus to an area and
     - Show the name of the area in BitBar
     - Change the desktop wallpaper
-- Create new notes according to a template and open them for editing in a text editor.
+- Create new notes according to a template and open them for editing in a text editor
+- Search for text in notes using Spotlight
 - Select a contact and:
     - Open it in Contacts
     - Create a note
+    - Search notes using Spotlight
     - Write an e-mail
     - View details in Contact Viewer
     - Paste the its name into the frontmost application
 - Select a project and:
     - Open it in OmniFocus
     - Create a note
+    - Search notes using Spotlight
     - Copy its name into the frontmost application

 It may not sound like much, but for me this is an enormous time saver.